Arvin Tolentino

-Arvin Dave de Leon Tolentino (born November 5, 1995) is a Filipino professional basketball player for the NorthPort Batang Pier of the Philippine Basketball Association (PBA).
-He was drafted 10th overall pick by the Barangay Ginebra San Miguel in the 2019 PBA draft.
+Arvin Dave de Leon Tolentino (born November 5, 1995) is a Filipino professional basketball player for the Seoul SK Knights of the Korean Basketball League (KBL).

+He also served as an assistant coach for the PSP Gymers of the Women's Maharlika Pilipinas Basketball League (WMPBL).

-Early life and high school career
+Early life

 Tolentino grew up in Angono, Rizal.
 He first started playing basketball at 12 years old.
 He was trained by a friend of his father.

 Throughout high school, he played for the Red Cubs of the San Beda University.
 In his time there, San Beda won the championship 5 straight times.
 He was on the NCAA Mythical Team and a Finals MVP.

 Tolentino played in the 2013 SEAOIL NBTC Games, which showcases many players from various high schools around the country, and won Finals MVP.
 He also participated in the Adidas Nations Global 2013 and Slam Rising Stars Classic.

 Tolentino received offers to play college varsity basketball from top Philippine universities such as Ateneo de Manila, De La Salle, National University, as well as his own alma mater, San Beda University.
 He also received offers from American universities Duke and Rhode Island.
 He committed to play college basketball to the Blue Eagles of the Ateneo de Manila University.